Riya500-git/Taxtra/README.md

  - We were happy that we implemented everything that we thought about taxtra in a modern way.

- - Aaand The Website as a whole is an accomplishment. :slight_smile:
+ - And The Website as a whole is an accomplishment. :slight_smile:

  ### Our learnings 🙌